-Fall vegetable gardening will vary greatly across hardiness zones.
-Gardeners in zones 8 and up, who have waited patiently through the hazy heat of summer, can finally get all sorts of vegetable plants started, including tender tomatoes and eggplant.
-Here's some help for you lucky warm climate gardeners, with planting dates by area.
+You can start a fall vegetable garden in almost any climate, but your crops will vary depending on your location.
+Gardeners in hardiness zones 8 and up, who have waited patiently through the hazy heat of summer, can finally get all sorts of vegetable plants started, including tender tomatoes and eggplant.

 01 of 14

 As with all root vegetables, beets are best grown from seed.
-You don't want to disturb the root, once it is growing.
+You don't want to disturb the root once it is growing.
 Beets are easy to grow in succession, allowing you a staggered harvest from spring into summer.
 Although beets will still grow in the summer heat, they can have a tendency to get bitter and woody quickly.
-But late summer is a great time to resume succession planting, at 2-3 week intervals.
-The bulbs will keep growing until a hard freeze and even the tops can handle a bit of frost.
+But late summer is a great time to resume succession planting, at two to three week intervals.
+The bulbs will keep growing until a hard freeze, and even the tops can handle a bit of frost.

 02 of 14